thestevenbell/pg_dump-to-google_gcs/README.md

 ## Description:
 Dockerfile with Alpine Linux postgres-client that used the postgres-client executable pg_dump utility to download a backup of a PostrgreSQL database and then use the Google SDK gsutil to send the back up to Google Cloud Storage.

+The docker container is meant to be executed and then terminate after processing is complete.
+It does not have a long running process to keep the container alive.
 -------
 ## Directions:
 1. join or init a docker swarm